perebalazs/LowLevelFEM.jl/README.md

 - Applying initial conditions on arbitrary points, edges, surfaces, volumes and on combinations of them.
 - Solution of static and dynamic (transient with central difference method) problems,
 - which means the generations of the mass matrix $\mathbf{M}$.
-- Displaying the results (scalar or vector displacements, scalar or tensor stresses) with [GMSH](https://gmsh.info).
+- Displaying the results (scalar or vector displacements, scalar or tensor stresses and strains) with [GMSH](https://gmsh.info).

   - When dynamic problems are solved animations are also possible (click on $\triangleright$).
 - Plotting arbitrary results on paths.